mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 crate-type = ["dylib"]
 ```

 We are now ready to build our libraries.
 Unlike with iOS, there is no handy universal Android library that we can make so we have to create one for each of our target architectures.
 We can then create symlinks to them from the Android project.
-You will need to use absolute paths to your libraries here, not relative ones, otherwise Android Studio will not be able to follow the link.
 Navigate to your `cargo` directory and run the following commands:

 ```
 cargo build --target aarch64-linux-android --release